michal97736/Hadasim/#1/README.md

 ```
 - Ensure you have .NET 6 installed for the server-side environment.
 - Set up the .NET Core environment for the server-side
-- Configure the connection string for the SQL Server database in the server-side application.
+- Configure the connection string for your SQL Server database accordingly in the server-side application.
 - Update the database by executing the command in the Package Manager Console
 ```bash
  update-database